By Adam Jusko, ProudMoney.com, email@example.com

 My wife and I have sold two homes by owner (in Chicago and in Cleveland), without the help of a real estate agent.
 While I think agents can be helpful in some instances, we felt that both of our homes were desirable to a good number of buyers, making the sales likely to be fairly easy.
 We were right; both sold in less than two weeks.

 Here are some tips based on our experience of successfully traveling the “For Sale By Owner” route, as well as some general home selling tips.
-(I also discuss this in the video linked above or click here to watch it.)

 Preparing Your Home

 Curb appeal is huge when it comes to selling a house.
-Remember that people want to picture themselves living in your house, so their first impression is big.
+Remember that people want to picture themselves living in your house, so their first impression is extremely important.
 The nicer your house looks from the outside, the better.
 You can’t necessarily change the overall look of your home — it is what it is — but you can spruce it up through landscaping, a paint job (if applicable), fixing anything that is obviously broken, and un-cluttering porches or patios that can be seen from the road.

 Inside, same thing.
 People want to picture themselves living in that home, not you.
 Obviously the house should be clean, but it should also be uncluttered.
 In particular: